-Sign in to view this content
+Sign in to access this member-only resource and information

-This content is for our members.
 If you're already a member please sign in.
 Or, click 'Join Us' on the top right to see our membership plans.

 - Remember that in your first teaching placement, your department very much operates as a team.
 If you show you can work well in a group, your department can enhance how your placement develops and your learning on the job.